damian-robinson/project/README.md

 ## Objective

-Use Python, Pandas, and various APIs to aggregate and analyze crypto and stock performance data from 2020 into 2023 to determine whether or not it's a good time for our client to add crypto to their portfolio.
+Use Python with various modules, libraries, and APIs to aggregate and analyze crypto and stock performance data from 2022 into 2023 to determine whether or not it's a good time for our client to add crypto to their portfolio.

 ## Methods

-- Performance Analysis
+- Technical Analysis
 - Risk Classification
-- Sentiment Analysis.
+- Sentiment Analysis

 ---

+## Summary

+We begin by analyzing the historical performance data from 2022 into 2023 pulled using the Historical_Data API.
+Following this, we simulate a portfolio investing $10k at the beginning of the year to verify performance.
+After we have a sense of market performance, the portfolio is assigned a risk profile that can be checked against our client's risk tolerance.
+Finally, we analyze current market sentiment and gauge the confidence levels of traders and investors for the crypto and stock markets.